anncam/Transformers/README.md

 ## Questions:

 1. What is one of the benefits of incorporating multi head self attention into a convolutional neural network like ResNet?
-2. Do you think that global and local spatial location informaiton would play a role in how a vision transformers performs?
-If so, how?
+2. How would the use of multi head self attention affect the use spatial location informaiton?
 3. Does anyone have any other questions?